 As of September 30, 2018, we had approximately NIS 23.4 million (\$6.4 million) in cash and cash equivalents, a working capital of NIS 20.5 million (\$5.6 million) and an accumulated deficit of NIS 80.3 million (\$22.1 million).
-Based on our cash balances as of the date of this prospectus, our management is of the opinion that without fund raising we have sufficient capital to finance our operations for up to six and-a-half months.
+Based on our cash balances as of the date of this prospectus, our management is of the opinion that without fund raising we have sufficient capital to finance our operations for up to seven months.
 Even if this offering closes, we will need to raise significant additional capital and if we are unable to obtain additional sufficient financing, we will be forced to reduce the scope of, or eliminate our operations which would have a materially adverse effect on our business and results of operations.

 Since our inception, most of our resources have been dedicated to the development of ApoGraft.
 In particular, we have expended and believe that we will continue to expend significant operating and capital expenditures for the foreseeable future developing our ApoGraft technology platform and our ApoTainer collection kits.
 These expenditures will include, but are not limited to, costs associated with research and development, manufacturing, conducting preclinical experiments and clinical trials, contracting manufacturing organizations, hiring additional management and other personnel and obtaining regulatory approvals, as well as commercializing any products approved for sale.
 Furthermore, we expect to incur additional costs associated with operating as a public company in the United States.
 Because the outcome of our planned and anticipated clinical trials is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our ApoGraft technology platform, our ApoTainer collection kits and any other future product.
 In addition, other unanticipated costs may arise.
 As a result of these and other factors currently unknown to us, we require substantial, additional funds through public or private equity or debt financings or other sources, such as strategic partnerships and alliances and licensing arrangements.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
-Under the terms of the Warrants we are issuing in this offering, there are certain restrictions on future issuances of securities for up to 12 months from the completion of this offering which could prevent us from raising funds in the future.
-A failure to fund these activities may harm our growth strategy, competitive position, quality compliance and financial condition.
+A failure to fund these activities may harm our growth strategy, competitive position, quality compliance and financial